 Chosen Your Weapon?

-Learn how to make sure it lasts a lifetime: How To Shine Your Shoes Like A Real Man
+Learn how to make sure it lasts a lifetime: How To Shine Your Shoes Like A Man That Gives A Damn

 Learn how to colour match them: How To Rock Coloured Shoes Without Looking Like A Clown